Nomathemba Maseko-Jele Explained

 University of Johannesburg

-Nomathemba Hendrietta Maseko-Jele (born 22 October 1964) is a South African politician who is a Member of the National Assembly of South Africa representing the African National Congress (ANC).
+Nomathemba Hendrietta Maseko-Jele (born 22 October 1964) is a South African politician who served as a Member of the National Assembly of South Africa representing the African National Congress (ANC).

 Education